Dive “Into Africa”—the work of one of National Geographic’s most prolific and visionary nature photographers, Frans Lanting.

 The continent where humankind was born has challenged me, taught me, and nourished my spirit for much of my life.

-I have been privileged to document the wild places and wild creatures shown in this exhibition, and to share the results of my work with people who may never have the chance to crouch before elephants at a water hole or roam with lions through the African night.
+I have been privileged to document the wild places and wild creatures shown in this exhibition, and to share the results of my work with people who may never have the chance to crouch before elephants at a water hole or roam with lions through the night.

 – Frans Lanting

 While tracking cheetahs in East Africa, I learned that males live longer when they band together.
-I became acquainted with a coalition of three brothers known as the Honey’s Boys who operated in a portion of Kenya’s Masai Mara that is visited by many tourists.
+I became acquainted with a coalition of three brothers known as the Honey’s Boys who operated in a portion of Kenya’s Masai Mara visited by many tourists.
 These males grew up in public, and have been photographed countless times.
 They act like stars – and they are.

 Developed by Wildlife Conservation Network for this exhibit, this video features members of three conservation organizations based in Kenya and Uganda.
 They each speak to the need for local human populations to lead the conservation efforts in their regions.